william-spongberg/COMP30019-Project-1/README.md

 Low, eerie lighting is a key visual feature.
 Like flickering lights scattered in the office space create unsettling shadows and abrupt changes in visibility, adding to the tension.

 **Enemy Design**:

+Variety of Enemy Types: We will introduce different classes of enemies with distinct behaviors and appearances that align with the surreal environment. =

+Echoes: Enemies that are distorted reflections of Aidan, representing his fragmented memories.
+They mimic his movement pattern but have their own delayed rhythm.

+Hollows: Victims whose memories were devoured by The Admin.
+With hollow and empty eyes, they move erratically and randomly pause to clutch their heads, as if trying to bring out their true selves.
+Implode upon death.

-They feature red glowing eyes, which will seem as an unnatural glow amidst the dark fog, signalling danger and evoking a primal fear response from the player.
+Phantoms: They feature red glowing eyes, which will appear as an unnatural glow amidst the dark fog.
+They appear and disappear in and out of the fog, only every attempting to attack the player when they have their backs turned.
+Inspiring a primal fear and sense of adrenaline response.

+Possible enemy interactions with the environment, since the procedural landscape is built on tiles, enemies (The Admin) could have the ability to modify it during combat.

 [img]